Suboxone Clinics in Alabama

 Spectracare Dale County - Ozark, AL

-Spectracare Dale County is a suboxone clinic in Ozark, Alabama located in the 36360 zip code.
+Spectracare Dale County is a suboxone drug treatment center in Ozark, AL located in the 36360 zip code.

 Location: 134 Katherine Avenue, Ozark, AL 36360 in Dale County